 Sales efficiency and effectiveness metrics can bring a fresh perspective to the sales organization, inspiring growth and execution.
 Measuring sales efficiency on a regular cadence allows you to be more agile, showing you where problems are and how much impact subsequent changes you made had on your bottom line.

 With these metrics at your fingertips, it’s easy to spot ways to uplevel your enablement, adjust your pricing, create better playbooks, and ensure you have the right systems in place to help, not hinder, reps’ productivity.

 Keeping your sales and marketing engine nimble is particularly important as you go through the growing pains of scaling your organization.
 Working on the wrong priorities in the wrong way or with the wrong insights leads to a series of productivity losses that eventually result in big problems.
 Constantly evaluating sales effectiveness and efficiency, on the other hand, can shed light on new ways to serve up the right leads to the right reps at the right time, ultimately getting and keeping your company ahead of the curve.

 Surfacing crucial insights is often easier said than done, but Outreach helps sellers and leaders use AI-guided insights to take the right action in the moment 一 not just after the fact.
 Companies using Outreach can proactively identify and act on growth opportunities to achieve consistently outstanding outcomes.
-Schedule a free demo or read more about Outreach's Sales Execution Platform can help your teams close their sales execution gap to see how we can help your team drive more efficient sales growth.
+Schedule a free demo or read more about Outreach's Sales Execution Platform can help your team drive more efficient sales growth.